Skip to content

 How to access your building, strata, or facility's data

-For individual homes, or commercial buildings serviced by a single account
+For individual homes, or commercial buildings serviced by a single meter

 Residential or commercial customers can access their historical usage data in MyHydro.
 Simply log in to MyHydro, then: